Corporate

 What does the world think of Siemens when it comes to software?
 What about Siemens software would surprise people?

 In terms of awareness of our software, we can put our customers into two buckets.
 One bucket would be our existing customers, who already know at least one part of our portfolio, if not multiple parts.
 Some customers have come through one product, either technology we acquired or built.
-But previously, they were looking at us with a very narrow perspective.
+But previously, they may have been looking at us with a very narrow perspective.
 These customers know Siemens and have heard over the last three years about the transformation we are working through.
-Our customers have some idea of what is going on with SaaS and what seamless software means, etc. We need to do more to get them to really understand and appreciate what is happening and why it is valuable to them.
+These customers have some idea of what is going on with SaaS and what seamless software means.
+We need to do more to get them to really understand and appreciate what is happening and why it is valuable to them.
 However, I think they have started to get that.
 In fact, I would say over the last couple of years, they have started pulling us to move faster on SaaS.

 Can you situate the cloud in a broader context and compare it to other big computing paradigm shifts, and what’s going to become of edge processing?
 Will the cloud eventually subsume everything?